puppetlabs-toy-chest/pe-razor-vagrant-stack/README.md

 other via `/etc/hosts`.
 However, any new boxes you create to PXE boot will automatically get an ip from the dhcp-server and will resolve the razor-server via DNS that is setup on the dhcp-server.

+Wondering how the PXE booted box is able to connect to the internet?
+The DHCP server is also acting like a router and forwarding ipv4 traffic to the internet from the PXE booted boxes.

 Total Stack Boot Time (timed on my laptop with SSD)
  1. puppet-master 10 mins